Miscarriage, or pregnancy loss, can look and feel different for each person. Common symptoms include bleeding and cramping.

 - experience contractions, amniotic fluid leakage, the water breaking, or other signs of premature labor

-Most miscarriages pass on their own.
+Most pregnancy losses pass on their own.

 A healthcare professional can also perform surgery to remove the remains of the embryo or fetus.